 This is why keeping tip burn to ten percent is recommended.
 Excessive tip burn and brown leaves may end up in fewer flowers, meaningless fruit.
 The most common reason for tip burn is salt accumulation, more specifically, chloride.

 The answer to saving a tree with salt accumulation is watering.
 This is because chloride tends to move with water.
 Avocado cultivators tend to turn to leach to fix this problem.
-Essentially, by overwatering extra water carries the chloride that has built up in the soil leading to tip burn.
+Essentially, overwatering extra water carries the chloride that has built up in the soil leading to tip burn.

 How to leach?